knauzdev/DayZPersistentSP/README.md

 # Settings:

-In the init.c file there are a few variables you change:
+In the init.c file there are a few variables you can customize:

 **extendedLoadout:** if this is set to *true* you will spawn with the default offline mode gear.
 (IZH, Makarov, knife etc.).
 If this is set to *false* you will spawn with a hoodie, pants and 4 rags.